Early Diagnosis Clinic

 Early Diagnosis of cerebral palsy

-CPA Early Diagnosis Clinic is a diagnostic clinic for babies at high risk of cerebral palsy.
-Fully funded by CPA donors, fundraising and Medicare, the clinic aims to fast track diagnosis and enable quicker access to early interventions, family support and better outcomes for the future.
+CPA’s Early Diagnosis Clinics are free diagnostic clinics for babies at high risk of cerebral palsy.
+The clinic aims to fast track diagnosis and enable quicker access to early interventions, family support and better outcomes for the future.

-Neuroscience research demonstrates early intervention including intensive, repetitive, task-specific exercise should commence for children diagnosed with cerebral palsy within the first 12 months of life to optimise neuroplasticity.
-This makes early diagnosis essential.
+Research shows that early intervention including intensive, repetitive, task-specific exercise should start for children diagnosed with cerebral palsy within the first 12 months.
+This is essential for the developing brain as the connections between the brain and spine are still forming.
+Experiences a child has when they are very young, shapes the way their brains develop.
 Infants at risk of cerebral palsy also need targeted intervention and monitoring to prevent secondary problems from occurring.

 The clinic comprises an expert multi-disciplinary team, including: